bill-mca/SIBAnetics/docs/readme.md

 > Provide an overview of the development process, highlighting key milestones, challenges faced, and solutions implemented.

+Miletones:
+ - Core software complete
+ - Raspberry Pi collects data for server to process
+ - Physical devices built

+Challenges:
+ - Raspberry Pi can't do Inference of the lip reading model
+ - Lip reading model doesn't perform well on unseen data
+ - Lip reading model too slow to run inferences in real time.
+ - Couldn't miniaturise because of a couple of roadblocks

+## Core Software

-## Training the Lip-Reading Model
+### Training the Lip-Reading Model

-## Deploying the Speech to Text Model

-## Developing the Alignment Model
+### Developing the Alignment Algorithm

+## Splitting across devices

-## Developing the Recording Software
+### Developing the Recording Software

-## Developing the Communication Software
+### Developing the Communication Software

-## Developing the Web Host
+### Developing the Web Host

+## Physical build

-## Developing a Physical Interface
+### Developing a Physical Interface to the Prototype device

-## Building the Physical Prototype
+### Building the enclosures for the Physical Prototype

+### Miniaturisation

 # Step-by-step interaction guide

 > Present a step-by-step description guiding users on how to interact with the prototype.
 This should encompass various modes of engagement and highlight the user experience.

  - Getting some stills to include in the document would be good.
+ - Notice whether the lip-reading model better discriminates what was said by you then what was said by those in the background.

 # References

 > cite any external sources, references, or inspirations that contributed to the development of your prototype.

+ - Should this List include all the software?

 # Acknowledgment